Taking a pro-active approach to recruiting disabled people

 - Otherwise, only after offering the job, should an employer ask the successful applicant what adjustments they will need to do the job and progress at work.

-Forward thinking employers can take a pro-active approach to creating opportunities for people who have disabilities or long term conditions to achieve a more diverse workforce.
-This involves identifying parts of a job or particular tasks that can be completed by a job seeker with a disability, usually in partnership with a supported employment agency.
+Forward thinking employers can take a pro-active approach to creating opportunities for disabled people and people with long term conditions to achieve a more diverse workforce.
+This involves identifying parts of a job or particular tasks that can be completed by a disabled jobseeker, usually in partnership with a supported employment agency.